 - Yarn (optional)

-Begin by preparing the base for your faces, we used palm leaf plates but paper plates or discs of cardboard would work just as well.
+Begin by preparing the base for your faces, we have made this project a few times using either paper plates or discs of cardboard as the base.
 Cut lots of simple 'face element' shapes from the cardboard, we kept all our shapes quite simple and not too prescriptive so the kids are able to interpret the shapes in their own way.
-You can either pre-paint the cardboard in different colours or allow the kids to paint their own faces after gluing them.

 Compose how your would like your face to look and glue the pieces in place.
-Once glued you can then offer paints and other materials like yarn to decorate your plates.
+Once glued you can then offer paints and other materials like yarn to decorate your faces.